JanLahmann/RasQberry/documentation/HowToContribute.md

 You can now make your changes.

-## 3. Push your canges on the forked repository
+## 3. Push your changes on the forked repository
 If you made some changes on your local computer you need to push them first on your forked repository before you can create a pull request to push them onto the original repository.<br/>

 ### with github desktop